Skip to main content

 • 4.1.1 Keep containers closed as much as possible.

-• 4.1.4 Use a tray to capture any spills, and work in well-ventilated areas, within a chemical fume hood where possible.
-If access to a chemical fume hood is not possible, contact EHS to assist with identification of an appropriate location to conduct this work.
+• 4.1.4 Use a spill tray and work in well-ventilated areas, preferably in a chemical fume hood.
+If a fume hood is unavailable, contact EHS.

-• 4.1.5 Wipe down work area with soap and water.
+• 4.1.5 Wipe down work areas with soap and water.

-• 4.2.1 Eating, drinking, smoking, handling contact lenses, applying cosmetics, storing food for human consumption, and mouth pipetting are strictly prohibited in laboratory and animal facilities.
+• 4.2.1 Eating, drinking, smoking, handling contact lenses, applying cosmetics, storing food, and mouth pipetting are prohibited in lab and animal facilities.

 • 4.2.2 Wash hands with soap and water after removing gloves.

-Limit the use of sharps to when no other alternatives are available
+• Limit sharps use when alternatives are unavailable.

-Keep all sharps in full view at all times
+• Keep sharps in full view at all times.

-• 4.4.3 Label the bag with the EHS green Hazardous Waste label identifying all the contents.
-Make sure to leave the bag in the room (in a fume hood, when possible) where the spill occurred, and request removal via the EHS online waste pick-up request.
-Wash spill area several times with soap and water.
+• 4.4.3 Label waste with the EHS green Hazardous Waste label and request removal via the EHS online waste pick-up request.
+Wash spill area with soap and water.

-• 4.5.1 Collect formaldehyde in compatible containers (e.g., glass, polyethylene).
-Label the container and request pick-up as described in step 4.4.3
+• 4.5.1 Collect formaldehyde in compatible containers and label them as hazardous waste.

 • 4.5.3 Collect carcasses/tissues in clear, labeled bags and store in a refrigerator until disposal.

-• 4.6.1 Transport formaldehyde and contaminated samples in a sealed, secondary container lined with absorbent toweling, and labeled with ”Formaldehyde” and/or formaldehyde right-to-know label.
+• 4.6.1 Transport formaldehyde and contaminated samples in sealed, secondary containers with absorbent toweling, labeled "Formaldehyde".

-• 4.6.2 Store containers of formaldehyde in secondary containers in areas separate from the incompatible materials such as oxidizers, alkalis, inorganic acids, ammonia, phenol, isocyanates, peroxides, and anhydrides.
-These can be stored safely in a flammable storage cabinet or area under the fume hood.
+• 4.6.2 Store formaldehyde in secondary containers, away from incompatible materials (oxidizers, alkalis, acids, ammonia, phenol, isocyanates, peroxides, anhydrides).
+Store safely in a flammable storage cabinet or under a fume hood.

 • 4.6.3 Keep away from heat, sparks, and flame.

-• 4.6.4 Formaldehyde reacts violently with nitrogen dioxide, perchloric acid/aniline mixtures and nitromethane.
-It also reacts with hydrochloric acid (HCl) and sodium hypochlorite (household bleach) to form the potent carcinogen, bis-chloromethyl ether.
+• 4.6.4 Formaldehyde reacts violently with nitrogen dioxide, perchloric acid/aniline mixtures, and nitromethane.
+It also reacts with HCl and sodium hypochlorite to form bis-chloromethyl ether.

 5. Engineering Controls